emacs-mirror/emacs/mps/manual/source/topic/arena.rst

     operating system.

-    The function :c:func:`mps_arena_committed` may be called whatever state the the arena is in (:term:`unclamped <unclamped state>`, :term:`clamped <clamped state>`, or :term:`parked <parked
-    state>`).
-If it is called when the arena is in the unclamped state then the value may change after this function returns.
+    The function :c:func:`mps_arena_committed` may be called whatever state the the arena is in.
+If it is called when the arena is in the :term:`unclamped state` then the value may change after this function returns.
 A possible use might be to call it just after :c:func:`mps_arena_collect` to estimate the size of the heap.

     If you want to know how much memory the MPS is using then you're probably interested in the value :c:func:`mps_arena_committed` −